rob-myers/rob-myers.github.io/articles/technology.md

 <!-- By the way, `` `${state.viewBox}` `` amounts to `state.viewBox.toString()` which is defined in [geom/rect.js](#command "open-tab panzoom-again code--geom/rect.js"). -->

-As far as React is concerned, nothing has changed.
+As far as React is concerned nothing has changed.
 Also, if React renders for another reason (e.g. an ancestral render), it'll use the mutated `state` to set the viewBox attribute (so, no change).
 Why bother though?
 To avoid needlessly recomputing `<Grid />` and `children` whenever we pan or zoom.
 Our game may contain many elements, and we'd rather not recompute their virtual DOM many times per second.

 The above situation is handled by a single DOM mutation.
-In more complex situations we'll integrate [_Web Components_](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+In more complex situations we'll integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 More on that later.

 <!-- ### CSS inside JS